 Wake County underage offenses attorney Chris Dozier has extensive experience handling these underage offenses both as a former Wake County Prosecutor and defense lawyer.
 Chris Dozier has handled hundreds of criminal offenses related to underage drinking and possession of a fake id and will bring his many years of criminal law experience to work for you in your case.

 If you have been arrested or charged with an underage offense or underage drinking violation, we can help you.
 Criminal defense attorney Chris Dozier will seek every opportunity to keep these charge off your record.
-Contact the Dozier Law Firm today for a free consultation to discuss your criminal defense.
+Contact Dozier Law Firm, PLLC today for a free consultation to discuss your criminal defense.

 Types of Underage Offenses:

 - Consumption of alcohol under the age of 21 (NCGS 18B-302);